snphillips/nycha-outage-scraper/README.md

 - Clone this repo then navigate into the project folder

 - You will need the following python packages installed: requests, bs4, datetime, pytz, csv, pathlib & pandas.
-To do that, run:
+To do that, in your terminal run:

 `pip install -r requirements.txt`

-- Use the following command to build the virtual environment:
+- To build the virtual environment run:

 `python3 -m venv nycha-outages-scraper2`

-- To activate the virtual environment, input the following command in the terminal:
+- To activate the virtual environment, run:

 `source nycha-outages-scraper2/bin/activate`

-- Run code by inputting the following command in the terminal:
+- To run the scraper:

 `python3 nycha_outage_scraper.py`